itsnotvaishnavi/DSAverse/README.md

-# 🌌 DSAverse – Gamify Your DSA Journey
+# 🌌 Welcome to DSAverse

 > *DSAverse is a gamified, interactive platform to explore and master Data Structures & Algorithms through themed realms, puzzles, and visual learning adventures.*